solana-foundation/solana-improvement-documents/proposals/XXXX-xof-hashing.md

 which should all be available in Keccak/cSHAKE, by using the `Absorb` and `Squeeze` functions.
 In more details, for adding associated data the functions `AD` and `meta_AD` need to be implemented, that absorbs data into the state. `meta_AD` describes the protocols interpretation of the operation.
 The function `KEY` adds a cryptographic key to the state by absorbing the key.
 The function `PRF` extracts pseudorandom data from the state, by squeezing data.
+Additionally, Strobe operations are defined by flags as outlined in the specifications at [https://strobe.sourceforge.io/specs/#ops.flags](https://strobe.sourceforge.io/specs/#ops.flags).

 For all the above functions, syscalls need to be defined in [solana/sdk/program/src/syscalls/definition.rs](https://github.com/solana-labs/solana/blob/master/sdk/program/src/syscalls/definitions.rs#L46) as follows: